-Why is Addiction Misunderstood & How Can You Overcome Addiction?
+Misconceptions of Addiction & How Can You Overcome Addiction?

 Drug addiction is a persistent issue that impacts people from all backgrounds and walks of life, and nobody is immune to the threat.
-One of the biggest problems with addiction is that a lot of people misunderstand how it works and impacts the body and minds of its victims.
+One of the biggest problems with addiction is that a lot of there are several misconceptions of addiction: how it works and impacts the body and minds of its victims.

 If you would like to play your part in combating the threat and helping society recover, learning about the misconceptions of addiction will help.
 You can then share your knowledge with others to get everyone on the same page, and everyone can move in the right direction.
 Learning about the myths and truths will allow you to approach the issue in a healthy way that will provide you with the best results possible.